zonzorp/NETS1028/Labs/NETS1028 Lab09 Logging.md

 exit
 ```

-## Loganalyzer
-Install the loganalyzer package
-Alternatively, download the latest version from the loganalyzer website and follow the instructions in the INSTALL file
-Once you have it installed, use your browser to open http://yourserver/loganalyzer and see what you can do with it.

 ## Grading
 This lab is for practice to reinforce learning.
 There are no marks for it, and there is nothing to hand in.